BBC-Esq/ctranslate2-faster-whisper-transcriber/README.md

 Record audio and save a transcription to your system's clipboard with ctranslate2 and faster-whisper.

 ## Using with No Installation Approach
-There are two executables in the [latest release](https://github.com/BBC-Esq/ctranslate2-faster-whisper-transcriber/releases/tag/v1.1) no installation needed.
-Linux users will need to follow [these additional instructions](https://github.com/BBC-Esq/ctranslate2-faster-whisper-transcriber/blob/main/linux_instructions.png).
+Windows users can use the two executables in the [latest release](https://github.com/BBC-Esq/ctranslate2-faster-whisper-transcriber/releases/tag/v1.1) no installation needed.
+Linux users can try to follow [these additional instructions](https://github.com/BBC-Esq/ctranslate2-faster-whisper-transcriber/blob/main/linux_instructions.png) but I haven't been able to verify on my system.

 ## Installation Instructions
 > Make sure you have at least [Python 3.10+](https://www.python.org/downloads/release/python-31011/).